sanskrit/raw_etexts_english/blogs/manasataramgini/2017-06-01_constructing-a-regular-heptagon-with-hyperbola-and-parabola.md

 +++
-title = "Constructing a regular heptagon with hyperbola andxa0parabola"
+title = "Constructing a regular heptagon with hyperbola and parabola"

 +++
 There is little doubt that Archimedes was one of the greatest yavana